AlifElahi/verivox-task/README.md

 - **Module Lazy Loading**: Feature-specific modules are lazy-loaded, improving initial load times and optimizing resource usage by only loading necessary modules when required.

+- **Comprehensive Unit Testing**: Most of the components include unit tests (where needed), ensuring that the application is robust, functions as expected, and is easy to maintain over time.

 ## Design and Optimization

 In this project, I aimed to follow design patterns and principles such as DRY (Don't Repeat Yourself) and modularization.
 By structuring the code in a reusable and modular way, the project minimizes redundancy, making it more maintainable and efficient.
 Here are some key aspects: